antarctica/bas-style-kit-docs/site/_core/forms.md

 %}

 {% capture alert_content %}
-For styling across devices and browsers, form controls should use the `.form-control` class and labels `.control-label`.
+For styling across devices and browsers, form controls should use the `.bsk-form-control` class and labels `.bsk-control-label`.
 Each form field should be be wrapped in a
 [from group]({{ '/core/forms/#form-groups-and-fieldsets' | prepend: site.baseurl }}){: .bsk-alert-link } to
 structurally separate each form field.